In other tutorials, we explain the main differences between a WordPress Post and a WordPress Page and show you how to create a new post.

 (Manage comments left on your posts by visitors and users in the Comments section)

 The ‘Date’ column shows the dates for posts as follows:

 - The Published date for all published posts,

 - The Last Modified date for all unpublished posts (e.g. draft posts), and

-To display posts in the Table of Posts in Excerpt view, see the section below.
+To display posts in the Table of Posts in Post Excerpt view, see the section below.

-To view Table of Posts options, click the ‘Screen Options’ tab in the top right-hand corner of your screen …
+To view options and settings for configuring your Table of Posts, click on the ‘Screen Options’ tab near the top of your screen …

-The top section of the Posts screen will expand, revealing several options for configuring your Table of Posts …
+The top section of your screen will expand, revealing a number of options for configuring your Table of Posts …

 (Posts: Screen Options – Table of Posts options)

 Options are divided into the following sections